Skip to main content

 Your existing MX recordsMigma’s MX recordConflict?

-send.yourdomain.com → Other servicesend.yourdomain.com → MigmaYes (remove old record)
+send.mail.yourdomain.com -> Other servicesend.mail.yourdomain.com -> MigmaYes (remove old record)

-The only conflict occurs when you already have something on the exact same subdomain (send).
+The only conflict occurs when you already have something on the exact same full MAIL FROM hostname, such as send.mail.yourdomain.com.

 Next Steps